 Like a family pulling together during a tough time, we are leaning on each other for support as we chart the best path forward in handling this coronavirus outbreak.
 The university and ODI will continue to reevaluate and update our plans based on evolving conditions and keep you fully informed every step of the way.
-Please understand that while ODI staff may be working remotely, ODI will be still working and open for business on your behalf.
+Please understand that while our staff may be working remotely several days a week, ODI is still working and open for business on your behalf.
 The best way to reach any ODI staff member will be through email.

-Learn what Ohio State is doing and how you can help keep yourself, and your family and friends, safe and healthy — whether you're returning to a campus or continuing to work and study from home:
+Learn what Ohio State is doing and how you can help keep yourself, and your family and friends, safe and healthy:

 Facilities Operations and Development (FOD) COVID-19 Response